 Routine vaccination of infants and young children has resulted in a marked decline of pertussis in every country with a vaccination program.
 A booster is now recommended for adolescents and adults, combined with the tetanus and diphtheria vaccines.

-1997 – “Acellular vaccine” (a vaccine composed of purified proteins) was introduced into Canadian vaccination programs.
+- 1997 – “Acellular vaccine” (a vaccine composed of purified proteins) was introduced into Canadian vaccination programs.
 It causes fewer reactions and is just as effective as whole cell vaccine.
-In the future, the new vaccine may be used to boost adolescents and adults.

 Case Study #1 — Japan